rl1987/trickster.dev/tricksterblog/content/post/scraping-nextjs-web-sites-in-2025.md

 gives an example of parsing real data from `__NEXT_DATA__` JSON document.

-In some newer React/Next.js websites another approach is used to hydrate the pages.
+In some newer React/Next.js websites another approach is used to hydrate the pages that relies on something called React Server Components - a new feature of React that moves even more computation back to the backend side.
 If React Server Components is used, that involves splitting the initial data into chunks, serializing it to React-specific wire format and including it into the page through those `self.__next_f.push()` calls.
 That may or may not make the pages smaller (see Next.js